 I taught choirs for 25 years, and I would always tell my students that no one in the world has YOUR VOICE.
 It’s as rare as a fingerprint, and when you sing you are sharing a piece of your soul.
 When we sing together in harmony, well that’s a whole other kind of magic!

 I am passionate about teaching, can you tell??!!
 And I love music, people, stories, and creating community.
 I invite you to do something positive and joyful for a few minutes a day (or week).
 The more you practice, the better you are going to get.
 And it’s quality verses quantity.
 My big dream is to provide tons of mini lessons here each month, as well as live streamed house concerts and song writing tips.
-I also want to get a global (online) choir going!
+I also want to get a global (online) choir going in 2025!
 Yes, I’m THAT teacher and I want the whole world to sing…in harmony!